 So it’s a handy feature to have.

-Next, we’ll look at these robots’ app features as both brands have smartphone apps, unlocking all their features.
+Next, we’ll look at these robots’ app features, as both brands have smartphone apps that unlock all their features.

 1. Live Map [Yeedi Vac 2 Pro only]